SpiderStrategies/pdf-officegen/README.md

 ghostScript:'gs' -q -dQUIET -dSAFER -dBATCH -dNOPAUSE -dNOPROMPT -dMaxBitmap=500000000 -dAlignToPixels=0 -dGridFitTT=2 '-sDEVICE=pngalpha' -dTextAlphaBits=4 -dGraphicsAlphaBits=4 '-r72x72' -dFirstPage=5 -dLastPage=5 '-sOutputFile=/var/tmp/magick-94224ozuZS3iFphAj%d' '-f/var/tmp/magick-94224zWXBFMw8ZiEA' '-f/var/tmp/magick-9422413LS3T1dhoL4'

 #### So GhostScript is used directly

+If you have GhostScript installed globally on your system it should be located automatically, but if not you can provide the path to the GhostScript executable by setting the `PDF_PPT_GSPATH` environment variable.

 [GhostScript Option Documentation](https://ghostscript.com/doc/current/Use.htm)